Gauravbhatt19/Quiz_in_C-_Class_12_Project/README.md

 It has multiple choice Questions and calculate scores of each correct/wrong answer.
 | THIS QUIZ IS DEVELOPED FOR THE PARTIAL FULFILLMENT  |
 |    OF CBSE COMPUTER SCIENCE PROJECT CLASS 12TH,    |
+Please Follow me if this code helped you in your project.
+If you wanna report you can find too, the filename Project_report.docx , you can change the docs as per your needs.
+ Thank you.